 Tip: To restrict your results to only peer-reviewed or scholarly articles, look for the checkbox "Scholarly (Peer-reviewed) journals" on the left side of the screen in the filter options.

 Some databases, such as JSTOR and ScienceDirect, only include scholarly/peer-reviewed journals in the database, so there is no need to limit your results.
 You can find these databases in the A to Z listings under Articles & Databases.

-** If you are working off-campus, you will be prompted to log into MyTCC before accessing the library databases.
+** You will be prompted to log into MyTCC before accessing the library databases.